Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 Accepting the Truth

-In order to create space for motivation, it’s beneficial to accept some ‘hard truths’ about life.
+In order to create space for motivation, it’s beneficial to accept some hard truths about life.

 Life is a challenging experience, and, very often, it is neither easy nor comfortable.

+Every person every day faces various internal challenges, and being unmotivated is just one of them.
 If we cannot accept challenges as a normal part of a human experience, we can never rise above them, and we will always be their victim.

 We have the opportunity to rise above these mind limitations and gain a more evolved perspective.
 Once our perspective rises above complaining towards accepting, we can look down on challenges with peace, acceptance, and even excitement.